 What do scholars do during the summer?
 The Summer Program at Boys Hope Girls Hope of Baltimore focuses on preparation for college through the College Road: College Preparation and Success Program.
 A combination of Boys Hope Girls Hope coordinated programs and other summer camps along with employment provide the framework that will allow our scholars to explore their personal interest (sports, theater, music, science, outdoors, etc) while gaining the experience of being on college campuses and developing the skills to be independent, yet successful upon time for college.
 The Summer Program also provides an extensive amount of exposure to college campuses through College Visits by the high school aged scholars.
 The Baltimore program requires 5 college visits each year of high school as a means of determining what is the best college to attend when the time comes.
 We focus on geographic location of the school, size, diversity, curriculum, costs and potential for acceptance as areas to focus on in assessing the right place to attend college

 Have you experienced positive results?
-Boys Hope Girls Hope of Baltimore has enjoyed the success that our National Program has maintained for many years, 100% of our high school graduates go on to college.
+Since 2002, 100% of the scholars who have completed our program have graduated from college, or are currently matriculated collegians.
 Boys Hope Girls Hope of Baltimore’s first graduating class finished college in May of 2012!
-Our Collegians have attended: (Boston College, Haverford College, Loyola University of Maryland, Frostburg University, William and Mary College, and Morgan State University, McDaniel, and UMBC.
+The 1st Master’s Degree was awarded in 2013!
+Our Collegians have attended: Boston College, Haverford College, Loyola University of Maryland, Frostburg University, William and Mary College, and Morgan State University, McDaniel, and UMBC.